jhspetersson/fselect/README.md

     fselect path from /home/user where is_audio = 1
     fselect path from /home/user where is_image = false
     fselect path from /home/user where is_video != true

+Find files with dangerous permissions:

+    fselect path, mode from /home/user where other_write = true or other_exec = true

+Simple glob-like expressions or even regular expressions on file mode are possible:

+    fselect path, mode from /home/user where mode = *rwx fselect path, mode from /home/user where mode ~= .*rwx$

 ### Columns and expression fields